winter-telescope/mirar/docs/source/docker.rst

 You must create a `.env` file by copying the `env.example` file in the mirar repository.

 At a minimum, you will need to set the following environment variables:
-* RAW_DATA_DIR: The location of the data on your machine.
+- RAW_DATA_DIR: The location of raw data on your machine.
 This is where the pipeline will read the input files.
-* OUTPUT_DATA_DIR: The location of the data on your machine.
-This is where the pipeline will write the output files.
+- OUTPUT_DATA_DIR: The location for mirar to output data on your machine.
 It can be the same as RAW_DATA_DIR.

 Other environment variables that are required will depend on the specific pipeline.
 For example, many pipelines use Astromertry.net, and will therefore require the ANET_INDEX_DIR environment variable to be set.